goschtl/zope/z3c.macroviewlet/trunk/src/z3c/macroviewlet/README.txt

   </body>
   </body></html>

-As you can see, the title get rendered as a viewlet into the ITitle provider.
+As you can see, the title gets rendered as a viewlet into the ITitle provider.

 Cleanup
 -------